Back to the Homepage

 We'll believe anythings (if it lets us be lazy ...) @ Andy Singer

-Teaching the traditional calculating instruments as a school of democracy may seem an overstatement, but nobody can be a free citizen if unaware of what he does or willing to discuss it.
+Promoting the traditional calculating methods as a mean of democracy might seems overstated, but it is impossible to live as a free citizen if we are unaware of our actions or reclutant to discuss them.

 Scientific thinking and independence of ideas are not a natural product of intelligence, they must be cultivated steadily.
 A simple lesson about traditional calculation may help.
 A rational mind produces better decisions, better citizens and a better world.